ktat/photoclove/README.md

-# Photoclove
+# PhotoClove

-Photo manager written in Rust with tauri.
+PhotoClove is a photo manager application written in Rust with tauri.

 ## Motivation